Home

 Mission of ECR

-The mission of Eastern Coyote/Coywolf Research is to promote the appreciation and acceptance of this creature throughout its range in Northeastern North America through sound science and public education.
+The mission of Eastern Coyote/Coywolf Research is to promote the appreciation and acceptance and provide better protection of this creature throughout its range in Northeastern North America through sound science and public education.

 Contact information